top of page

 Info for Prospective Students

 Timeline: I generally get serious about reviewing graduate applicants in December and invite students to visit the lab in the spring semester.
-Students who have contacted me in the preceding summer or early in the fall semester are may not hear back until late in the year as I am often in the field through the summer and fall.
+Students who have contacted me in the preceding summer or early in the fall semester may not hear back until late in the year as I am often in the field through the summer and fall.

 Info for Prospective Postdocs